Overview

 flux.yaml needs:

-aws or gcp provider block to enable cloud node provisioning and autoscaling.
+aws or gcp provider block to enable remote node provisioning and autoscaling.
 Flux handles SSH bootstrapping of agents, TLS cert generation, and scale-up/scale-down automatically.

 For full configuration options and the serverless agent worker setup, see the serverless-flux GitHub page.